 Lastly, in my fourth chapter, I write about how the "romantismo revolucionário" (Löwy and Sayre 38) that emerged after the Cuban Revolution marked Brazil's progressive utopian political imaginary, dwarfing the attempts of previous poets, journalists, and writers.
 I explain how this was facilitated by Brazilian artists such as Caetano Veloso and Gilberto Gil-having the privilege of a historical perspective of the past and the consciousness of common imperialist oppression that gave rise to the dictatorship-they created a more cohesive project of retroactively Latin Americanizing the country.
 In doing so, they pitted the history of Brazil against that of other Spanish American countries while putting the works of some of the writers studied in the previous chapters in direct dialogue with the present continental context.
-By clearly abandoning a strictly nationalist project and embracing a larger narrative that favored the national essays.
+By clearly abandoning a strictly nationalist project and embracing a larger narrative that favored the overlooking of historical differences, artists of that time influenced a change in perspective in the national essays.
 This was true in the case of the América Latina: a pátria grande written by Darcy Ribeiro and published in 1986, one year after the end of the dictatorship in Brazil.